godotengine/godot-docs/tutorials/xr/openxr_composition_layers.rst

 --------------------------

 The second step is adding our composition layer.
-We simply add the correct composition layer node as a child node of our :ref:`XROrigin3D <class_xrorigin3d>` node.
+We can add the correct composition layer node as a child node of our :ref:`XROrigin3D <class_xrorigin3d>` node.
 This is very important as the XR runtime positions everything in relation to our origin.